-Interpretation Rule 14.1 How to apply to intervene Rule 14.2 Procedure on application for leave to intervene Rule 14.3 Procedure after grant of leave to intervene Rule 14.4 Intervention under paragraphs 2 and 3 of Article XVIII of the Agreement Rule 14.5 Intervener to accept case as he finds it Rule 14.6
+Interpretation Rule 14.1 How to apply to intervene Rule 14.2 Procedure on application for leave to intervene Rule 14.3 Procedure after grant of leave to intervene Rule 14.4 Intervention under paragraphs 2 and 3 of Article XVIII of the Agreement Rule 14.5 Intervener to accept case as the intervenor finds it Rule 14.6

-14.1 In this Part, "current proceedings" means the proceedings in which an entity or person seeks to intervene or has intervened; "intervener" means a person or entity whose application to intervene has been granted.
+14.1 In this Part "current proceedings" means the proceedings in which an entity or person seeks to intervene or has intervened.

-How to apply to intervene (Related Material)
+How to apply to intervene

-- 14.2 (1) An application for leave to intervene must be filed in the current proceedings within six (6) weeks of the applicant having been notified of the originating application pursuant to rule 10.3 or in the case of a person, within six (6) weeks of the Contracting Party of which the applicant is a national, having been so notified. - (2) An application for leave to intervene shall be intituled in the same manner as the current proceedings and shall set out - - (a) particulars of the applicant including an address for service in accordance with rule 9.5(1); - (b) the substantial interest of a legal nature claimed by the applicant; - (c) how that interest may be affected by a decision of the Court in the current proceedings, and - (d) the contentions which the applicant wishes to put forward in the current proceedings.
+- 14.2 (1) An application for leave to intervene must be filed in the current proceedings within six (6) weeks of the applicant having been notified of the originating application pursuant to rule 10.3 or in the case of a person, within six (6) weeks of the Contracting Party of which the applicant is a national, having been so notified. - (2) An application for leave to intervene shall be instituted in the same manner as the current proceedings and shall set out- - (a) particulars of the applicant including an address for service in accordance with rule 9.5(1); - (b) the substantial interest of a legal nature claimed by the applicant; - (c) how that interest may be affected by a decision of the Court in the current proceedings; and - (d) the contentions which the applicant wishes to put forward in the current proceedings.